PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ sq
 ```

-You only need to source your `.bashrc` file when you add an alias in the current session.
+You only need to source your `~/.bashrc` file when you add an alias in the current session.
 When you first log in all aliases will be available.

 ### If you have an account on Della, Perseus, Tiger or Tigressdata